TheThingsNetwork/docs/README.md

 ## Test [![Build Status](https://travis-ci.org/TheThingsNetwork/docs.svg?branch=master)](https://travis-ci.org/TheThingsNetwork/docs)

-Pull Requests and Pushes will be tested automatically by Travis.
-The test will let Jekyll build the site and then test for broken links and sorts using [HTMLProofer](https://github.com/gjtorikian/html-proofer).
+Pull Requests and Pushes will be tested automatically by Travis using the [test](test) script.
+This will use [markdown-spellcheck](https://www.npmjs.com/package/markdown-spellcheck) on the Markdown source files, let Jekyll try to build the site and then use [HTMLProofer](https://github.com/gjtorikian/html-proofer) to test for broken links etc.

 To run the test local, follow *Build local* to install the dependencies and then run: